Saturday, February 19, 2011Don't be shy!

 Elizabeth B.

-Friday, February 18, 2011
+Friday, February 18, 2011Did You Know?

 One thing I have thoroughly enjoyed about about this trip and the previous trips I have taken with DSA is the continuous learning through our travel guides.
 I love learning about and immersing myself in the culture, especially eating the food.
 Through just the short rides on the bus to ZIP LINING!
 I learned the major export in Costa Rica is pineapple, The army was disbanded around 1950 and armies money is now spent for strengthening the education system, Costa Rica is hoping to be carbon neutral by 2021, students in high school go to school from 7-4, Studying the aspects of volcanoes is mandatory in the curriculum (makes sense).
 Tilapia is a major export and made up the best lunch I have had in a long time.
 I love that I can sit back and take it in.

 Children, my message is this: 50 Awesome + 50% Learning = 100% Awesome Learning... and the food is great!
+JC Unusual sights ~ Unusual facts

 Costa Rica is a wonderful blend of culture and sustainability!
 It was amazing to learn that by the year 2021, which is the 200th anniversary of Costa Rica's independence from Spain, Costa Rica plans to have a zero carbon footprint.
 Using power harnessed from their numerous volcanoes, and strategic placement of wind turbines, Costa Rica hopes to reduce its dependence on foreign oil.

+Besides the awesome sights and sounds from our travels in the Costa Rica countryside, we also were treated to an amazing sugar cane burn off in the evening sky.
+Imagine the entire horizon ablaze in flames as the local farmers prepare for a sugar cane harvest the day before.
 The last amazing fact is the besides the wonderful arabica coffee that is a long time product of Costa Rica, the pineapple has now imerged as a leading product.
 If you are going to pick up a pineapple, remember to choose one that is green as it indicates a more natural process than one that may have been chemically assisted to ripen.
+We had a great day in Costa Rica!
+Cathy and Katrina

 Programs Details